Ethan-Castro/hackprinceton-repo/SETUP_INSTRUCTIONS.md

 - Enable OIDC authentication (automatic token refresh)
 - Allow you to configure providers in the dashboard

-## Step 2: Configure Cerebras in Vercel Dashboard
+## Step 2: Configure Cerebras in Vercel Dashboard (Gateway)

 1. Go to [Vercel Dashboard](https://vercel.com/dashboard)
 2. Select your project
 3. Go to **Settings** → **AI Gateway**
 4. Click **Add Provider** or **Configure Providers**
 5. Select **Cerebras**
-6. Enter your Cerebras API key: `csk-c3kxh2crphtj9fmcd3xpk569nndvn88yw6tkh4n6kdd6v99d`
+6. Enter your Cerebras API key securely (do not commit to Git)
 7. Save the configuration

 ## Step 3: Run the Development Server